 Before diving in, identify your fitness goals.
 Are you looking to improve your everyday activities, prevent injuries, or boost your overall fitness level?
 Knowing your objectives will help tailor your fitness routine.

 Select exercises that target multiple muscle groups and mirror real-life movements.
 Some excellent choices include squats, lunges, planks, and kettlebell swings.

 3. Seek Professional Guidance

-Consider consulting a certified personal trainer who specializes in functional fitness.
+Consider consulting a certified personal trainer who specializes in fitness.
 They can create a customized workout plan tailored to your specific needs and goals.